 Joey Boots of "The Howard Stern Show" found dead at home

-A popular member of "The Howard Stern Show" known to fans as Joey Boots has been found dead in his New York apartment.
+In this Nov.
+15, 2016, file photo, Joey Boots attends the premiere of "Bad Santa 2" in New York.
+Joseph Bassolino, a popular member of "The Howard Stern Show" known to fans as Joey Boots, has been found dead in his New York apartment.

 Comments